 Research Projects

-The PAW Lab conducts research in several areas of human-animal interaction related to child and adolescent development and family dynamics.
+The PAW Lab conducts research in several areas of human-animal interaction and well-being.
 Our lab takes a strengths-based, developmental systems approach to assessing HAI.
 Our work is interdisciplinary and collaborative, using innovative, multi-method designs to understand the role of animals in family life.

 The Teen & Dog Study